 At Round Table Companies, we know that writing a book begins with being brave.
 Why?
 Because telling your story can be hard.

 Fear #1:The timing isn’t right for writing my book.

 Whether you are a natural-born procrastinator, or you are trying to squeeze something in with your jammed schedule, the fear of poor timing doesn’t have to hold you back from the storytelling you were meant to do.
-For Leanne, writing and publishing her book was a matter of finding the right team to hold her accountable and give her direction towards the finish line.
+First, you have to make the decision to be brave and say, “Enough!”

 Fear #2: Writing a book will not make a positive impact.